 Upkeep & Repair Program

 NEW!
-In 2021, for select seniors who qualify for our Upkeep and Repair Program, H.O.M.E. will be offering, at no additional charge, Upkeep and Repair Plus.
+In 2021, for select seniors who qualify for our Upkeep and Repair Program, H.O.M.E. will be offering, at no additional charge, Upkeep Plus.
 This is an extended service to provide targeted home modifications to minimize such risks as falling so that our clients can more safely age at home by minimizing such risks as falling.

-To measure the impact of our Upkeep and Repair Plus program H.O.M.E. will be collaborating with the Center for Applied Health Research on Aging (CAHRA) at the Northwestern University Feinberg School of Medicine.
+To measure the impact of our Upkeep Plus program H.O.M.E. will be collaborating with the Center for Applied Health Research on Aging (CAHRA) at the Northwestern University Feinberg School of Medicine.
 A grant from the Alliance for Research in Chicagoland Communities (ARCC) will fund a study to evaluate the role of housing support services on the overall health of older adults in Chicago.

 H.O.M.E also provides free home repairs to seniors as a delegate agency in the Chicago Department of Planning and Development’s Small Accessible Repairs for Seniors program (SARFS).